-Alton/Godfrey Rotary Club honors March Students of the Month
+Alton/Godfrey Rotary Club Honors March Students of the Month

 Don't miss our top stories and need-to-know news everyday in your inbox.

-Regina Guehlstorf is the daughter of Nicholas and Kristin Giehlstorf of Glen Carbon.
-She has participated in volleyball and basketball and was selected as Captain of the Explorer volleyball team .She has been actively involved with the Student Council, the National Honor Society, Campus Ministry, and the Cultural Awareness club.
-She has been named an Illinois State Scholar, received the Silver Medallion Award and has been on the Honor Roll at Marquette every term.
+Peyton has been very active in serving her community and has accumulated 435 service hours that are way above what is required or expected of a student at Marquette.
+She has been awarded the Presidential Service Award the previous three years for earning more than 100 service hours each year.
+She is a member of Encounter Christian Choir and ministers through music, dance, and community service.
+She has been an active volunteer at area senior living communities.

-In her spare time Guehlstorf finds time volunteering at her grade school parish, Cardinal Glennon Hospital, and in the Riverbend CEO program.
-She is undecided with regard to which college to attend but plans to major in Political Science.
-Her ultimate goal is to become an Attorney.
+Orban will attend a Missouri State University and major in Entertainment Sports Management.

-Ron Mayhew, President of the Alton/Godfrey Rotary Club presented each student with a plaque representing their selection to this honor.
+John Hopkins.
+President of the Alton/Godfrey Rotary Club presented each of the students with a plaque recognizing their selection to this honor.

 More like this: